Anomalous bunching of nearly indistinguishable bosons: Decreasing bunching via small perturbations

-Similarly to the proof of the upper bound in Eq.~\eqref{eq:upper_bound}, it can be shown that the previously described perturbation attains the lower bound for the lowest possible value of $\delta P_n$, for the family of perturbations described in Sec.~\ref{sec:second-order boson bunching} (see Appendix~\ref{sec:Minimization of bunching}).
-Consequently, the perturbation described by in Eq.~\eqref{eq:interpolation_model} leads to a less significant decrease in bunching probabilities than the one described by Eq.~\eqref{eq:perturbed_bosonic_state_vmin}, even though the latter only changes the photons internal states in a two-dimensional subspace which is not enough to describe states of $n$ fully distinguishable photons.
-This result further highlights that care must be taken when trying to infer how distinguishable the photons are from a measurement of bunching probabilities.
+In Appendix~\ref{sec:Minimization of multimode bunching}, it is shown that Eq.~\eqref{eq:deltaP_vmin} is a lower bound to $\delta P_n$ for all perturbations considered in Eqs.~\eqref{eq:perturbed_bosonic_state} and \eqref{eq:perturbations} [this is proven using a similar approach as for the upper bound in Eq.~\eqref{eq:upper_bound}].
+Consequently, the naive perturbation towards the state of fully distinguishable particles described by Eq.~\eqref{eq:interpolation_model} cannot decrease the bunching probability further than the one described by Eq.~\eqref{eq:perturbed_bosonic_state_vmin}, even though the latter only changes the photons' internal states in a two-dimensional subspace (which is not enough to encompass $n$ fully distinguishable photons).
+Actually, by comparing Eq.~\eqref{eq:deltaP_interpolation} with Eq.~\eqref{eq:deltaP_vmin}, it is evident that the naive perturbation of Eq.~\eqref{eq:interpolation_model} effects a lower decrease than the perturbation of Eq.~\eqref{eq:perturbed_bosonic_state_vmin} whenever $\lambda_{min}(F)< \text{tr}(F)/n $, which occurs as soon as $F$ admits several eigenvalues.

+Although this is still another surprising phenomenon, it does not lead to an anomalous mismatch between single-mode and multimode bunching (unlike the violation of Conjecture~P\ref{conj:generalizedBunching} ).
+Indeed, $\lambda_{min}(F)< \text{tr}(F)/n $ is very possible even for single-mode bunching ($|\mathcal{K}|=1$), whereas $\lambda_{max}(F) > \perm{H}$ may only take place for $|\mathcal{K}|>1$.
+Accordingly, we observe that the perturbed state described by Eq.~\eqref{eq:interpolation_model} is not the one that maximizes the local decrease of single-mode bunching starting from perfectly indistinguishable photons (it does not lead to the maximum decrease of $d(\epsilon)$ around $\epsilon=0$).